f-algebra/elea/README.md

  "I wish I could integrate automated proof by (fixed-point) (co-)induction into my theorem prover, but it seems like a lot of effort."

-then *Hoverboard* is the tool for you!
+then *Elea* is the tool for you!

 Rewriting your functional language terms into fixed-point promoted form means that you (often) don't need automated proof by induction, co-induction, or any of the other cyclic, second-order proof techniques to prove your properties.
-In the next few sections we give examples of how using Hoverboard to supercompile your terms can remove the need for cyclic techniques.
+In the next few sections we give examples of how using Elea to supercompile your terms can remove the need for cyclic techniques.

-## Proving equations using Hoverboard
+## Proving equations using Elea

-### Proving `A = B` with the help of Hoverboard
+### Proving `A = B` with the help of Elea

 Let's say you want to prove `A = B`, for some terms `A` and `B`.
-You can run Hoverboard on the `A` term, hopefully rewriting `A` to something in fixed-point promoted form, viz. something of the shape `((fix f C[f]) x1 x2 ... xn)` where `F[_]` is a term context, and `x1` to `xn` are the free variables of `A`.
+You can run Elea on the `A` term, hopefully rewriting `A` to something in fixed-point promoted form, viz. something of the shape `((fix f C[f]) x1 x2 ... xn)` where `F[_]` is a term context, and `x1` to `xn` are the free variables of `A`.
 So our property is now: